 Positive numbers indicate the final (completed) cost was higher than the programmed cost.
 Comparative data is from Nebraska Department of Roads, one-year schedule of highway improvement projects.

-Negative numbers indicate savings.
-Miscellaneous includes right of way, utilities and other costs.
-Amounts include STIP projects only.
+Positive numbers indicate savings.
+Miscellaneous includes right of way, utilities, and other costs.